Victorletzelter/LoRA-MCL/README.md

 Create a virtual environment with `conda create -y -n synthenv python=3.10.15`.
 Activate with `conda activate synthenv` and install the required packages with `pip install -r toy/requirements.txt`.

-> [!NOTE]
-> LaTeX is enabled plot rendering.
+> **📝 Note:** LaTeX is enabled plot rendering.
 Install it with: `sudo apt-get install -y dvipng texlive-latex-extra texlive-fonts-recommended cm-super`.

 ### 🔄 Training and Visualisation